LCM-S25-3035/JobMate/README.md

+# JobMate
+## Auto Apply 2.0: Powered by JobMate

+JobMate is a two-sided recruitment platform designed to streamline hiring for recruiters while supporting applicants with ATS-friendly resume optimization.
+Built on the foundational work of the AutoApply app, which focused on AI-based job recommendations and resume tailoring, JobMate extends functionality to include full recruiter-side tools and end-to-end applicant management.

+### How the Previous App Worked :

 # AutoApply

 AutoApply is a resume/job matching and analysis platform powered by AI.
 It processes resumes and job descriptions, evaluates compatibility, and manages data using MongoDB, Streamlit, and Apache Airflow.